 - Chicago Daily Law Bulletin and Chicago Lawyer – 40 Under Forty Illinois Attorneys to Watch – 2017

 - Illinois Leading Lawyers - Emerging Lawyers (2015-2020)

-- Illinois Super Lawyers - 2021, Business Litigation
+- Illinois Super Lawyers - 2022, Business Litigation (listed in multiple years)

 - Illinois Super Lawyers - Rising Stars (2012-2019)

 - Pro Bono Attorney of the Month - Illinois Legal Aid Online - September 2008